AyoolaBaba/Data-Modules/API.md

 # HTTP

 HTTP stands for Hypertext Transfer Protocol.
-It is the protocol used to transfer data between a client and a server on the web.
+It is the protocol often used to transfer data between two applications, most commonly: a client and a server on the web, it also works for documents or html files and also between apps and servers to name a few.

 - A client sends a request, a server sends back a response.
 - Requests include a method, a URL, headers, and sometimes a body.